bebhuvan/onethingwelearned/content/posts/is-this-peak-oil.md

 That said, it remains to be seen how much greenification and electrification of transport will actually reduce oil demand.
 The irony of the green transition is that you still need a lot of plastic—which comes from crude oil—to go green.
 Here's a telling quote from the article:

-> “For 5 megawatts of wind-generated power, you need 50 tonnes of plastics.
+> "For 5 megawatts of wind-generated power, you need 50 tonnes of plastics.
 For every electric vehicle, you need 200–230 kg of plastic.
 Even in solar panels, 10% comes from fiber, and so on.
-So for the transition to happen, you need more oil,” he said.
+So for the transition to happen, you need more oil," he said.

 But _peak oil_ is not without its detractors.
 Last year, I listened to a [fascinating podcast](https://www.macrovoices.com/podcast-transcripts/1355-dr-anas-alhajji-oil-middle-east-politics-china) featuring oil expert Anas Alhajji, who _seemed_ to dispel the _myth_ of EVs significantly reducing oil demand.
 A few highlights from the conversation:

 - There are only about 50 million EVs in the world, and they've only reduced oil demand by about 1.2 million barrels a day.
 For context, the world consumes over 100 million barrels of oil daily.
 - EV production in China has increased the demand for crude derivatives like LPG and naphtha.
 - Heavy EVs experience faster wear and tear on tires, which paradoxically increases demand for crude-based products.
 - A large portion of the decline in Chinese oil demand is due to slow economic growth, not the adoption of LNG trucks and EVs.

 ![Oil demand](/images/eia-oil-forecast-india-china.webp)